 Steffen: There was just two possibilities.
 There was GDR 1 and GDR 2.

-Ian: But what about the Western when you had somebody,, on watch to make sure you weren’t interrupted?.
+Ian: But what about the Western when you had somebody,, on watch to make sure you were not interrupted?.
 What Western TV did you choose to watch then?.

-Steffen: I don’t remember us watching as any of the,, like RTL or Sat1 or whatever private companies were arising then.
+Steffen: I do not remember us watching as any of the,, like RTL or Sat1 or whatever private companies were arising then.
 So it must have been the first and the second program like ARD and ZDF, pretty sure that was one of the two of them.

 Ian: So were you watching like TV serials like Dallas?.

 Steffen: I think the only thing I remember pretty lively is that we were watching the news, of course,, for obvious reasons.
-But I was never much into movies, so I’m not sure if I would have even stayed instead of,, I don’t know, reading a book or doing some of my hobby stuff or so.
+But I was never much into movies, so I'm not sure if I would have even stayed instead of,, I do not know, reading a book or doing some of my hobby stuff or so.
 I was into photography at this time, and I was even allowed to bring a camera into the barracks, but,, all sealed.
 And then I have to give them into somebody else watching for it.
 And then when I left, I could take it and take it with me and all of that.
-So it was OK for spending your time, but I can’t remember watching like movies or so.
-Maybe and surely others have done it, but it didn’t.
-If I did it, it didn’t impress me much.
+So it was OK for spending your time, but I ca not remember watching like movies or so.
+Maybe and surely others have done it, but it did not.
+If I did it, it did not impress me much.

 No photos of demonstrations